hansa/UCloset3D/README.md

 ## Authentication

 The login screen uses Firebase Authentication with email and password credentials.
-Create a user in your Firebase project and sign in with those credentials.
+You can create an account using the new **Sign Up** page at `/signup` and then sign in with those credentials.
 Upon success you will be taken to the photo upload page.

 The UI provides the following pages:
 1. **Upload Photo** – process an image with background removal.